erikdubois/Aureola/README.md

 	- Top processes that are using the most memory
 	- Power - only on a laptop
 	- White and black color scheme available.
+	- logo's of distro's are available and easy expandable by the user

 <b>Examples</b>